 In a more meta sense, the final datacore granted from the final bonus fight of Final Fantasy 13, "Fabula Nova Crystallis", can be interpreted as spelling out 13-2's plot in a very general sense.

-Alternate Universe: Yaschas Massif and Academia have alternate dimensions that appear as a result of solving paradoxes in other locations, and they are marked with an X in the year name.
+Alternate Universe: Yaschas Massif and Academia have alternate timelines that appear as a result of solving paradoxes in other locations, and they are marked with an X in the year name.
 (Ex.
 01X AF) You can still go back to the original version of the area, though.

 Caius' stated goal is to find a way to prevent Yeul from her fate of dying and reincarnating every few years, something she has done for millennia, with him standing by her side the entire time.
 His solution is to directly cause a Time Crash and destroy time, thus cutting off the source of her shortened lifespan.